Frijol/climate-change/GLOSSARY.md

 ## cofferdam
 a watertight enclosure pumped dry to permit construction below the waterline

+## commercial
+in reference to customer type, 'commercial' typically includes hotels, restaurants, offices, retail and wholesale stores, government buildings, and schools

 ## contract path billing
 in wheeling (selling of power), the cost for the transmission infrastructure is usually derived from the annualized cost of a specific power line, despite the physical innacuracy of this concept caused by loop flow